-Studio instruction is a combination of one-on-one tutoring, discussions, and lectures.
-The studios are organized as vertical studios, meaning that students of different levels are taught within the same studio.
-Expectations will relate to each individual student and their respective level of experience.
+Studio instruction is a combination of one-on-one tutoring, discussions, and occasional lectures.
+The studios are organized as vertical studios, meaning that students of different levels will be taught within the same studio.
+Expectations will therefore relate to each individual student and their respective level of experience.
 Studio work will include individual as well as team assignments, both of which are considered important as preparation for later work in the profession.

 Expectations of the students

-Students are required to be fully engaged in the studio discourse, be prepared for each individual desk critique, be present and active in studio Tuesday and Friday throughout the afternoon studio sessions (13:15-17:00), be present and active throughout the presentation and gallery review sessions, and to invest time outside of studio hours developing their projects.
-If not on field studies in another course, Wednesdays should be used to work on their studio projects as well.
-Assignment debriefs with faculty will help align the expectations of the student and the professor to guide the rest of the semester.
+You are expected to be fully engaged in the studio discourse, be prepared for each individual desk critique, be present in studio during all sessions, be present throughout the presentation sessions, and to invest time outside of studio hours developing projects.

 Evaluation & Grading